 1-7/8 cups powdered sugar, 1/2 cup cream, 1 cup maple syrup, 2 cups favorite nutmeats.
 Boil sugar, syrup, and cream to soft ball stage.
 Remove from fire, beat to creamy consistency, add chopped nuts, and drop from tip of spoon in small pieces on buttered paper.

 1 pound soft maple sugar, 1/4 cup boiling water, 3/4 cup thin cream, 2/3 cup English walnut or pecan meat, cut in pieces.

 Break sugar in pieces; put into a saucepan with cream and water.
 Bring to boiling-point, and boil until a soft ball is formed when tried in cold water.

 Remove from fire, beat until creamy, add nutmeat, and pour into a buttered tin.
 Cool slightly, and mark in squares.

 The indigenous peoples of North America were the first to collect sap from maple trees and use it to make syrups, sugar, and even maple candy for their children.

 They shared their method of making syrup from maple sap with the European settlers who began to use maple products in their recipes since refined sugars were costly and sometimes scarce.

 The early cookbooks often featured recipes for homemade candy that called for ingredients people could find locally, often on their own farm.

-To provide a ready source of maple syrup, many pioneer farm families in eastern Canada and the northeastern United States tapped their sugar maples when the springtime sap began to run.
+To provide a ready source of maple syrup, many pioneer farm families in eastern Canada and the northeastern United States tapped their sugar maple trees when the springtime sap began to run.

-So, choose a maple sugar candy recipe and make a plateful of delicious candy this weekend.
+So, choose an old fashioned maple candy recipe and make a plateful of delicious maple flavored candy this weekend.
 Enjoy nibbling on a homemade confection from Grandma's day.